Generic Name: fluticasone (floo-TIK-a-SONE)

 - if you have allergies to medicines, foods, or other substances

-- if you have glaucoma; cataracts; a bacterial, fungal, parasitic, or viral infection; measles; chicken pox; shingles; tuberculosis (TB); a positive TB skin test; diarrhea; or a herpes infection in the eye; or if you have recently received a vaccination
+- if you have liver problems; have eye problems (eg, glaucoma, cataracts); have a bacterial, fungal, or parasitic infection; have a viral infection (eg, measles, chickenpox, shingles); have tuberculosis (TB); have a history of a positive TB skin test; have a herpes infection in the eye; or have an immune system problem or are taking a medicine to suppress the immune system (eg, tacrolimus); or if you have had a recent vaccination

 Some MEDICINES MAY INTERACT with fluticasone powder.
 Tell your health care provider if you are taking any other medicines, especially any of the following: